chain-rule/JupyterLab/README.md

 # JupyterLab

-The repository provides scaffold for building a Docker image for running [JupyterLab].
+The repository provides a scaffold for building a Docker image for running [JupyterLab].

 ## Installation